adriannasrat/College/README.md

 In addition to the visual image above, this repository also includes a **clickable PDF** version of the entire *Systemvetenskapliga programmet* course structure:

 [**Click here to download the interactive course map (PDF)**](SY_forkunskapskrav_kurser_programmet.pdf)

-> **Tip**: Right-click the link and choose “Save link as…” to download the PDF directly to your computer.
 > Once opened, you can click on any course box to view more info about that course on Högskolan Dalarna’s website.

 # College Repository